TexasAlphaTBP/website/README.md

 # website

-This repository hosts the website code for the Texas Alpha Tau Beta Pi chapter.
+This repository contains the website code for the Texas Alpha Tau Beta Pi chapter.